tkhdyanagi/didhetero/README.md

-The **didhetero** package provides tools to construct doubly robust uniform confidence bands (UCB) for the group-time conditional average treatment effect (CATT) function given a pre-treatment covariate of interest and a variety of useful summary parameters in the staggered difference-in-differences setup of Callaway and Sant’Anna (2021).
+The **didhetero** package provides tools to construct doubly robust uniform confidence bands (UCB) for the group-time conditional average treatment effect (CATT) function given a pre-treatment continuous covariate of interest and a variety of useful summary parameters in the staggered difference-in-differences setup of Callaway and Sant’Anna (2021).

+This package is useful for understanding the heterogeneity in treatment effects with respect to groups, periods, and covariate values in the staggered DiD setting.

-The uniform inference procedures are developed by [Imai, Qin, and Yanagi (2025) “Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences”](https://doi.org/10.48550/arXiv.2305.02185).
+The uniform inference methods are developed by [Imai, Qin, and Yanagi (2025) “Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences”](https://doi.org/10.48550/arXiv.2305.02185).